CHRONIC PAIN? TRY EXTENSION THERAPY

 - RING ROPE: I have a three foot long piece of rope that runs through a 1 inch metal ring I bolted through one of the rafters in the ceiling of my gym.
 I grab both sides of the rope and simply lean forward.
 This stretches my arms and shoulders, and arches my back into extension as well.
 You can control the intensity of the stretch by where you put your feet (further back / further forward) as well as how high or low you grab the rope.

-- PLANKS ON A WBV MACHINE: I love to do planks with my arms resting on my WHOLE BODY VIBRATION unit.
+- PLANKS ON A WBV MACHINE: I love to do planks (and especially reverse planks — see pic of guy with red shirt above) with my arms / hands resting on my WHOLE BODY VIBRATION unit.
 No matter what version of plank I do, I make sure I keep my head up (in extension).

 In order to fight off the effects of both gravity and society, think in terms of extension.
-It's certainly not that most of us couldn't benefit from working on flexion.
-However, flexion is a much more natural posture --- one we all tend to default into if we aren't careful.
-Extension will not only help you build a strong body, it's the posture that also heavily stimulates the BRAIN.
+It’s certainly not that most of us couldn’t benefit from working on flexion (see point above), however, flexion is a much more natural posture — one we all tend to default into if we aren’t careful.
+Extension will not only help you build a strong body, it’s the posture that also heavily stimulates the BRAIN.

 Although extension is what the McKenzie Method of spinal rehabilitation exercises is based on, it’s important to be aware that there are some people who are extension intolerant.
 This is why you must always start any stretching or exercise program very slowly; easing your way into it as you go.
 Good stuff; be sure to like us on FACEBOOK as it’s a great way to help reach the people you love and care about most.